ArduPilot/ArduConfigurator/MAPPROXY.md

     ```console
     sudo apt-get update && sudo apt-get upgrade && sudo reboot
     ```
-1. Set a static IP so that your iNav proxy URL does not need to be updated
+1. Set a static IP so that your ARDUPILOT proxy URL does not need to be updated
     ```console
     # get dhcp ip address and host gateway
     mapproxy@MapProxy:~$ ip route get 8.8.8.8 | awk '{print $NF; exit}'